jlan84/sql-python-assignment/assignment.md

 # SQL Pipelines

 The data for this assignment is contained in the <a href="./data/socialmedia.sql">socialmedia.sql</a> dump in the data directory.
-You can ingest the data into PostgreSQL following the procedures outlined in the <a href="./load_social_media.md">Load Social Media</a>.
+You can ingest the data into PostgreSQL following the procedures outlined in the [docker postgres guide](https://github.com/GalvanizeDataScience/docker/blob/master/guides/docker_postgres.md).

 ## Write a SQL pipeline